bytebase/bytebase.com/content/blog/mysql-data-masking.md

 ![_](/content/blog/mysql-data-masking/bytebase-masking.webp)

 [Bytebase Dynamic Data Masking](/docs/security/data-masking/overview/) doesn't depend on the underlying MySQL views and users.
-It manages the masking policies and grants internally.
+It manages the masking policies and grants inside Bytebase.
 Masking policy is applied when user queries from the SQL Editor.

 ![_](/content/blog/mysql-data-masking/bytebase-sql-editor.webp)

-Bytebase dynamic masking consists of the following three components:
+Bytebase Dynamic Data Masking consists of the following components:

 1. Global Masking Rule: `Workspace Owner` and `DBA` can apply masking levels in batch, e.g. all columns named as "email" are masked at "Partial" masking level.
 You can also easily change masking policy without having to reapply the masking policy to thousands of columns, and the hassle of maintaining views is saved.

 ![_](/content/blog/mysql-data-masking/bytebase-global-masking.webp)

 2. Column Masking Rule: `Workspace Owner` and `DBA` can set table columns as different masking levels.
+Column masking rule takes precedence over the global masking rule.

 ![_](/content/blog/mysql-data-masking/bytebase-column-level-masking.webp)